A Conservation Management Curriculum

 Economic capital – refers to the way we allocate resources and make decisions about our material lives.

-Human capital – is the "knowledge, skills, competencies and other attributes embodied in individuals that facilitate the creation of personal, social and economic well-being".
+Human capital – the "knowledge, skills, competencies and other attributes embodied in individuals that facilitate the creation of personal, social and economic well-being".
 Human capital is formed consciously through education and training and subconsciously through experience.

-Social capital – is "the relationships, networks and norms that facilitate collective action", or the shared knowledge, understandings and patterns of interactions that a group of people bring to any productive activity.
+Social capital – is "the relationships, networks and norms that facilitate collective action": in other words, the shared knowledge, understandings and patterns of interactions that a group of people bring to any productive activity.

 Cultural capital – is the product of shared experience through traditions, customs, heritage, identity and history.